jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 Tasks:

-* Riaan to visit Business Connection to see the venue.
+* Riaan to visit Business Connection to see the venue. ✔
-* Riaan to draw up a speculative schedule and dates to circulate to core@ for contributions and refinement.
+* Riaan to draw up a speculative schedule and dates to circulate to core@ for contributions and refinement. ✔ / ✘
-* Everyone: Comment critically on the speculative schedule adding thoughts and ideas.
+* Everyone: Comment critically on the speculative schedule adding thoughts and ideas. ✔ / ✘
-* Lee: Feedback from H4H (Schalk).
+* Lee: Feedback from H4H (Schalk). ✔ / ✘

 Tasks (later):

-* Consider keynote speakers (local and international).
+* Consider keynote speakers (local and international). ✔ / ✘
-* Contact Monique, Ivan etc. for potential sponsors (NWU, UJ).
+* Contact Monique, Ivan etc. for potential sponsors (NWU, UJ). ✔ / ✘
-* Build on Robin's first estimates for costs (Venues, Displays, Recording, Catering, Accommodation, Travel).
+* Build on Robin's first estimates for costs (Venues, Displays, Recording, Catering, Accommodation, Travel). ✔ / ✘
 * Can we sponsor or subsidize travel for a few from CT/DBN.
 Speakers?
+   ✔ / ✘
-* Should we have an attendance fee?
+* Should we have an attendance fee? ✔ / ✘

+Riaan reports: Visited Adam at Business Connection on Wed 25 Jun.
+Venue is perfect and includes AV equipped Auditorium for 250, 2 medium boardrooms ideal for BoF sessions (≈ 10 seated and 20 standing), 2 smaller boardrooms, ample safe parking, careering facilities with good food and loads of space for the hallway track.

 Notes: